 The Grand Theater in Topeka was located on Jackson Street at Sixth Street.
 It started out in 1882 as the Grand Opera House, being thought of as a state of the art venue with fifty exits.

-Around the 1920’s with the completion of the Jayhawk Theater (awaiting restoration), the Grand would be converted to a cinema to the plans of the Boller Brothers architectural firm.
+In 1925 with the completion of the Jayhawk Theater (awaiting restoration), the Grand Theater would be converted to a cinema to the plans of the Boller Brothers architectural firm.
 It was never really hailed as the most elaborate, but was able to hold the most capacity in the city.

-Around the 1960’s or 70’s the Grand was temporary closed, then reopened in 1980 as a cinema.
+Around the 1960’s or 70’s the Grand Theater was temporary closed, then reopened in 1980 as a cinema.
 A different movie was shown at every time slot, plus it housed Friday night midnight sessions of “The Rocky Horror Picture Show”.
 The Grand would re-close in 1983, and unfortunately a year later would suffer a roof collapse, and was razed by 1984.

 In its place now is a parking lot for the Topeka Independent Living building.